-Patellofemoral Knee Replacement surgery may be recommended by your surgeon if you have osteoarthritis contained to the patellofemoral compartment and you have not obtained adequate relief with conservative treatment options.
+Patellofemoral Knee Replacement surgery may be recommended by your surgeon if you have osteoarthritis contained to the patellofemoral compartment (under the kneecap) and you have not obtained adequate relief with conservative treatment options.

 Traditionally, a patient with only one compartment of knee arthritis would undergo a Total Knee Replacement surgery.
 Patellofemoral Knee Replacement is a minimally invasive surgical option that preserves the knee parts not damaged by arthritis as well as the stabilizing anterior and posterior cruciate ligaments, ACL and PCL.
-This less invasive bone and ligament preserving surgery is especially useful for younger, more active patients as the implant placed more closely mimics actual knee mechanics than does a total knee surgery.
+This less invasive bone and ligament preserving surgery is especially useful for younger, more active patients as the implant placed more closely mimics actual knee mechanics.

-The smaller implants used with a partial knee replacement surgery are customized to the patient's anatomy based upon CT scans of the patient's knee.
-A surgical Robotic Arm assists the surgeon with preoperative planning and intraoperative component placement, positioning, and alignment.
+The smaller implants used with a partial knee replacement surgery are sometimes customized to the patient's anatomy based upon CT scans of the patient's knee.
 Patellofemoral Knee Arthroplasty surgery will not alter the ability of the patient to eventually move to a Total Knee Replacement in the future should that become necessary.

-Partial Knee Replacement surgery is performed in an operating room under sterile conditions with the patient under general anesthesia or spinal anesthesia with sedation.
+Partial Knee Replacement surgery is performed in an operating room under sterile conditions with the patient under spinal anesthesia with sedation or general anesthesia.
 It is usually performed on an outpatient basis as day surgery.

 - The surgeon makes a small incision, about 3-4 inches long over the knee.

-- With the assistance of the robotic arm, the patellofemoral compartment is prepared for the artificial components by removing the damaged part of the patella and trochlea, the groove at the end of the femur.
+- The patellofemoral compartment is prepared for the artificial components by removing the damaged part of the patella and trochlea, the groove at the end of the femur.